gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Some convenience to wire this in?

-## Allow customisation of binary compilation and linking
+## Story: Allow customisation of binary compilation and linking

 This story allows some configuration of the settings used to compile and link a given binary.